ShiCho489/datastructures-algoCpp/lecture2/activity2/README.md

 - Does complexity affects performance bor is it the other way around?
+Complexity affects performance but not the other way around.
 - Restate the formal definition of big $O$ in plain English

 ## Links